Emreerdog/mbase_nlquery/README.md

 ## Build

-In order to compile from source, you will need the following packages:
+In order to build from source, you will need the following packages:

 - [MBASE SDK](https://github.com/Emreerdog/mbase)
 - [PostgreSQL](https://www.postgresql.org) libraries